Dioxins and Furans

 New York Senate Bill S4030A – Toxic Air Contaminant Standards and Monitoring

-The New York State Senate has passed Bill S4030A, which mandates the establishment of ambient air quality standards and fenceline monitoring for high-risk toxic air contaminants by late 2028.
-Industrial operators should prepare for stricter emission limits and enhanced monitoring obligations, particularly for facilities located near disadvantaged communities, as these standards will be integrated into major source air permits starting in 2029.
+New York Senate passed legislation requiring the establishment of ambient air quality standards and fenceline monitoring for high-risk toxic air contaminants by late 2028.
+Industrial operators face stricter emission limits and enhanced monitoring obligations that will be integrated into major source air permits starting in 2029.

 Japan MOE Reports Outcomes of 16th East Asia POPs Monitoring Workshop

-East Asian nations have finalized plans to expand regional monitoring of Persistent Organic Pollutants (POPs) and PFAS through 2027 to support the Stockholm Convention.
-Increased data sharing and harmonized analytical methods across the region will likely accelerate regulatory alignment and enforcement for high-risk substances.
+East Asian nations are expanding regional monitoring for Persistent Organic Pollutants and PFAS through 2027 to support Stockholm Convention compliance.
+Enhanced data sharing and harmonized analytical standards across the region will likely accelerate regulatory alignment and enforcement for these high-risk substances.

 These are just a few of the most recent Dioxins and Furans alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.